Investing in our people: ‘one team approach’

 Dorset and Wiltshire are beautiful counties to live and work in.
 We have many areas of outstanding natural beauty, including the Jurassic coast which is a World Heritage site, Salisbury plain and historic landmarks such as Salisbury Cathedral and Stonehenge.
 Both counties are popular destinations for visitors.

-Firefighter Pension Scheme – Enrolment into the appropriate pension scheme for all service employees which includes retirement options.
+Pension scheme – Enrolment into the appropriate pension scheme for all Service employees, which includes retirement options.
 Members of the schemes will benefit from a generous employer contribution.

 Smarter Working – spanning a large geographical area, we are committed to reducing unnecessary travel for staff working across the two counties to reduce our carbon footprint.

 We have invested in Office 365, promoted online meetings, and provided the equipment and infrastructure to support working from any location with an internet connection.

-Annual leave – Generous annual leave allowance with a basic entitlement for those on the shift system of 23 days plus 8 bank holiday days.
-After 5 years’ service the basic leave entitlement increases by 3 days
+Annual leave – Generous annual leave allowance with a basic entitlement for those on the shift system of 23 days plus eight bank holiday days.
+After five years’ service, the basic leave entitlement increases by three days

 Parking on site – Free car parking available to all Service employees at our fire stations, HQ and support offices.

 Continuous service – Existing Local Government / Fire Service employees entering the Service with no break in service will maintain continuous service.

-Sports & Social Club – There are a variety of sports and social clubs within the service, this includes an in-house lottery subscription where 5 prizes are drawn each month
+Sports & Social Club – There are a variety of sports and social clubs within the Service, this includes an in-house lottery subscription where five prizes are drawn each month .

 Blue Light Card – Access to many online discounts / promotional offers as part of the UK’s Emergency Services, NHS or Armed Forces.
 Link: https://www.bluelightcard.co.uk/

 Local discounts – Discounts are available at local companies within the Dorset and Wiltshire area upon showing your Service ID card